-Alexander Wang, Louis Vuitton, Bulgari, Nike, MaxMara, Yves Saint Laurent, Marc Jacobs, and Gucci have all added new U.S. design patents to their arsenals of intellectual property protected designs in the past several months.
+Alexander Wang, Louis Vuitton, Bulgari, Nike, MaxMara, Yves Saint Laurent, Marc Jacobs, and Gucci have all added new U.S. design patents to their arsenals of intellectual property protected designs over the past year or so.
 This form of protection – which may be granted to anyone who invents a new, original, and ornamental design for an article of manufacture – has been a hot topic in fashion (and beyond) in recent months in particular thanks to the Supreme Court’s December 2016 ruling in Apple v.
 Samsung, a design patent infringement case.

 They are a particularly attractive form of protection in the U.S., where copyright and trademark law rarely provide adequate protections for garments and accessories.
 As such, design patents can help to close the loop in terms of protecting the entirety of a design.

 While trademark law, in its most traditional form, does not prove terribly useful in protecting the appearance of a design, a certain sect of it – trade dress – is particularly noteworthy.
 Given that trademark and trade dress protection – the latter of which protects the look and feel of a product or its packaging – is significantly cheaper to attain than design patent protection, some may wonder whether design patent protection is overkill.

 There are some significant hurdles that must be cleared before one can rely on trade dress protection.
 For instance, in order to claim trade dress infringement in connection with a product’s design, one must first establish that the trade dress has obtained “secondary meaning” or “acquired distinctiveness” in the marketplace.
 In other words, a designer must show that the public has come to associate the product design with a particular producer of the goods.
 This is no easy feat, and it is particularly difficult for smaller, lesser-known brands.